Buddhist pilgrimage T03

 Overnight at Kandy.

 After breakfast proceed to Colombo.
-En route visiting to Kandheviharaya (Buddhist temple on top of small rock) Kalutara boo tree and temple.
-After complete drive to Colombo and check in to the hotel.in the evening visiting to Keliniya ancient temple.
+En route visit to Elephant orphaning pinnawalaand Keliniya ancient temple.
 Buddhists believe the temple to have been hallowed during the third and final visit of the Buddha to Sri Lanka, eight years after gaining enlightenment.
 Its history would thus go back to before 500 BCE.
+In the evening proceeding to Colombo city tour

 Overnight at Colombo.